John Bradbury Sykes

 John Bradbury Sykes (26 January 1929 – 1993) was a British physicist, lexicographer, and crossword champion.
-He is most well known as a general editor of the Concise Oxford English Dictionary and the Pocket Oxford English Dictionary as well as for his contributions to several other Oxford dictionaries.
+He was a general editor of the Concise Oxford English Dictionary and the Pocket Oxford English Dictionary, and contributed to several other Oxford dictionaries.

 Early life

 John Sykes was born on 26 January 1929 in Folkestone, Kent to parents, Stanley William Sykes and Eleanor Sykes.
 He attended Wallasey Grammar School, Rochdale High School, and St. Lawrence College, Ramsgate.
 In 1947, he began attending Wadham College at Oxford University where he studied mathematics, eventually graduating with first-class honours in 1950.
-He then attended Balliol College from 1950 to 1952 as a Henry Skynner senior student and Merton College from 1952 to 1953 as a Harmsworth senior scholar while completing his DPhil thesis: “Some Problems in Radiative Transfer.”
+He then attended Balliol College from 1950 to 1952 as a Henry Skynner senior student and Merton College from 1952 to 1953 as a Harmsworth senior scholar while completing his DPhil thesis: "Some Problems in Radiative Transfer."
 During this time, Sykes met his wife, a fellow physicist, Avril Barbara Hart.
 They married in 1955.